reheated/ph/README.md

 If you use VSCode with the default project setup created by the pH tool's init command, the easiest way to run the pH tool is to run the build command "Watch Source and Data" from VSCode.
 To run the ph tool (outside of VSCode), open a terminal, navigate to your project directory, and enter
 ```
-node path_to_ph/ph.js watch
+node path_to_ph_installation/ph.js watch
 ```
 This tool watches the filesystem for changes to your project, and updates the build/ subdirectory with the latest version of your game.
 It also runs an HTTP server which you can use to run and debug your game.
 (Why do you need an HTTP server?
 The reason is that browsers refuse to let web page javascript code load files directly off your hard drive, for security reasons.)

 Project settings are in the ph.json file in your project directory.
 You should set gameId, title, and description yourself.

 The pH tool treats certain subdirectories of your project as special:
-- _resources/_ - Files placed here will be bundled into the "game.dat" file in your build directory, as long as they have one of the extensions in your resourceExtensions setting.
+- _resources/_ - Resources placed here will be bundled into the "game.dat" file in your build directory.
+A file counts as a "resource" if its file extension matches one of the strings in the resourceExtensions setting in your project's ph.json file.
 The "game.dat" file can be loaded into your game using the Loader class in the pH library.
 - _static/_ - Files placed here will be copied without change into your build directory.
 - _staticRoot/_ - Files placed here will not be copied across, but they will appear in the root directory in your HTTP server.
 You could put some site-wide files here, like a favicon or css file, to test that your game uses them correctly.
 - _template/_ - Files placed here will be copied into the build directory, but in a modified form.
-The pH tool searches the files for patterns of the form ${<key>}, look up the key in your project's ph.json file, and substitute the corresponding value.
+The pH tool searches the files for patterns of the form ${<key>}, looks up the key in your project's ph.json file, and substitutes the corresponding value.
-- _phaux/_ - pH expects typescript to use this folder as its compile destination.
+- _phaux/_ - pH expects TypeScript to use this folder as its compile destination.
 So it expects to find ".js" files here, which will be copied to the build directory.
-(Also, the default project setup tells Debugger for Firefox to find the source map files here, for easy debugging.)
+Also, the default project setup tells Debugger for Firefox to find the source map files here, for easy debugging.
-- _src/_ - Not used directly by the pH tool.
-But the default project settings tell typescript to look for source files here.
+- _src/_ - This directory is not used directly by the pH tool.
+But the default project settings tell TypeScript to look for source files here.

 You can change these directories by editing the values in ph.json, but note that you will have to make corresponding changes to tsconfig.json, localtsconfig.json, .vscode/tasks.json and .vscode/launch.json.